 Changing Plans (Upgrades & Downgrades)

 When a company changes plans, whether an upgrade or a downgrade, Schematic automatically updates the company’s entitlements, usage limits, and billing status in Stripe (if applicable).
+Downgrades can be applied immediately or scheduled for the end of the billing period.
 Plan changes can occur from a few different sources — in all cases, the steps Schematic takes are the same.
 The possible reasons for a plan change are:

 • The customer goes through a checkout flow via the Schematic Customer Portal Component